 Community Garden Initiative

-SU has recently started a community organic garden project for faculty and staff as part of a campus well-being initiative.
-The garden is located on the Adams Avenue Loop near Burd run, and has been divided into 10' x 10' plots.
+SU has established a community organic garden project for faculty and staff as part of a campus well-being initiative since 2009.
+The garden is located on the Adams Avenue Loop near Burd run, and has been divided into 5' x 20' plots.
 Individuals or groups of faculty and staff can adopt a plot and plant vegetables, fruits or flowers using organic methods.

 Wellness benefits of this project include physical activity, production of healthy food, social interaction and stress management.
 Interested faculty can get students involved to learn about organic gardening methods.